hackclub/hackclub/workshops/that_was_easy/README.md

 - `git commit -m "Add key binding to that was easy button"`

 ## Part VII: Publishing and Sharing

-Now it's time to publish your code to GitHub and your personal website.

-Open up the console in Cloud9 if you don't see it already, by going to `View > Console`.
-Then, making sure you are on the tab that has a prompt with your username and workspace, type the following git commands:

-- `git push`

-Enter your username and password, and you should be all set.
-This should update your personal website so that your "Easy" button can be found at `https://USERNAME.github.io/that_was_easy/`.

 Post on [`#shipit`](https://hackclub.slack.com/messages/shipit) with the URL, so everyone can see and play with your amazing creation!